SlowPrint FAQ! Read Me!

 You choose the template, provide your contact info and wording and

-we'll get your cards to you within about four weeks.
+we'll get your cards to you within about three weeks.
 All

 of our standard Trade-Terms and Policies apply.
 Please see our FAQ!